-Policies and procedures Adopted for the Induction and Training of Trustees
+e.
+Policies adopted for the induction and training of Trustees

 The training and induction provided for new Trustees will depend upon their existing experience but will always include a tour of the Trust's schools and a chance to meet staff and pupils.
 All Trustees are provided with copies of policies, procedures, minutes, accounts, budgets, plans and other documents they will need to undertake their role as Trustees.
 A fellow trustee is appointed to act as a mentor to every new trustee.